sunnysideup/silverstripe-payment-afterpay/docs/workflow.md

 ## 3. When the user has to choose a payment option

-Check if the final price is between the minimum and maximum ranges for AfterPay (provided in step 1)
+Check if the final price is between the minimum and maximum ranges for Afterpay (provided in step 1)
 - if the price is in the range then allow afterpay as a payment option

 ## 4. When the checkout afterpay option is clicked in payment